IntentArchitect/Intent.Modules/docsProject/articles/UserManual/Domain.md

 ## Uml Editor

 Model you domain or a sub view of it using UML.
-This supports standard UML functionality as well as the concept of stereotypes which allow you to annotated any custom meta data you wish, to any aspect of the model.
-Note the editor has an short cut keys and context menu.
+This supports standard UML functionality, this includes concept of stereotypes which allow you to annotated custom meta data to any aspect of the model.

 ![Image of the Domain UML Editor](../../images/UserManual/DomainModeler.png)